When Allowed Which Of The Following Is An Appropriate

 Conclusion

 Determining what is "appropriate" in any given situation is a complex and multifaceted process.
 It requires a keen understanding of context, cultural norms, individual differences, and power dynamics.
-By cultivating your awareness, practicing empathy, and being open to learning, you can navigate social situations with greater confidence and effectiveness.
+That said, by cultivating your awareness, practicing empathy, and being open to learning, you can manage social situations with greater confidence and effectiveness.
 Remember that appropriateness is not about conforming to rigid rules, but rather about demonstrating respect, consideration, and sensitivity towards others.
 Continuous self-reflection and a willingness to adapt are key to fostering positive relationships and creating a more inclusive and harmonious environment for everyone.
 Striving for appropriateness is a journey, not a destination, and it's a journey worth taking.